brajjan79/FilesFinder/README.md

 [![JitPack](https://jitpack.io/v/brajjan79/FilesFinder.svg)](https://jitpack.io/#brajjan79/FilesFinder)

 # FilesFinder
-JAVA plugin to search on local harddisk for a file or files where the name is matching a provided regexp and then returns a list of the found files.
+JAVA plugin to search on local harddisk for files and directories where the name is matching a provided regexp and then returns a list of the found files.

 ## Usage